chatzianagnostis/ROI-on-HD-images-with-RL/docs/methodology_summary.md

 - **Automated Testing**: Random action generation for unbiased assessment
 - **Performance Metrics**: Coverage, efficiency, and ROI placement quality
 - **Action Analysis**: Distribution and reward correlation of different actions
+- **Reward Landscape Visualization**: Visual representation of the potential function

 This framework enables thorough assessment of both the agent's performance and the environment's characteristics.